 What and how did we ask?

-We used surveys and held focus groups and drop-ins to gather people’s thoughts and experiences of PCMHS in Leeds.
+We used surveys, held focus groups, and drop-in sessions to gather people’s thoughts and experiences of PCMHS in Leeds.

 What did people tell us?